lawrennd/old_talks/_posts/2008-5-7-statistical-inference-in-systems-biology-through-gaussian-processes-and-ordinary-differential-equations.md

 month: '5'
 day: '7'
-abstract: In this talk we will summarise recent work from our group in Manchester on inferring `latent biochemical species' in biological systems using Gaussian processes and differential equations.
+abstract: In this talk we will summarise recent work from our group in Manchester on inferring ‘latent biochemical species’ in biological systems using Gaussian processes and differential equations.
 A key problem in biological data is when particular biochemical species of interest are not directly measurable.
 We will show how the framework of Gaussian processes can be brought to bear on the problem and values